JGrotex/tci-extensions/extensions/custLiveApps/readme.md

 first draft Version with just a list Cases Activity

+> need to be reworked as oAuth V1 is deprecated, the Implemenation should use new V3 instead.

 ## Working already ...
 - get SSO Token for TIBCO Cloud
 - do Login to LiveApps